 If someone told me a year ago I’d be writing my 600th blog at 10,000 feet elevation, I would’ve told them they were crazy.

-If someone told me last week I’d be writing this blog on my 30th birthday in snowboard pants and thermal underwear, I would’ve told them they were crazy.
+If someone told me last week I’d be writing this blog on my 30th birthday in snowboard pants, I would’ve told them they were crazy.

-And if someone told me on this special day that I’m old, I would’ve told them they were crazy.
+And if someone told me today on my birthday that I’m old, I would’ve told them they were crazy.

-Now that my 20s are over, I feel more alive and vibrant than ever before.
+Now that my 20s are over, I feel more alive and vibrant than ever.

 Looking back, it was a decade that was young, fun and full of exuberance.
 From having 5am late-night pizza feasts, to singing Miley Cyrus Party In The USA at parties, to having deep conversations in the bathroom stall with my soccer girls, to sneaking onto the Johns Hopkins library rooftop to stargaze, there was never a dull moment. <— Oh, and don’t tell the school Dean, please.

-While I was full of life, stupidity and boldness, I was also full of fear, anxiety and uncertainty.
+While I was full of life, goofiness and boldness, I was also full of fear, anxiety and uncertainty.

-In my 20s, there were plenty of “oh shoot!” moments and detours that jostled my soul.
+In my 20s, there were plenty of “oh shoot!” moments and detours that twisted my soul.